 Lynne Fehrenbacher, PharmD, BCPS-AQ ID; Aurora Health Care

-Advocate Aurora Health is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
+In support of improving patient care, Advocate Aurora Health is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 - 0.50 AMA PRA Category 1 Credit™Aurora Health Care is accredited by the Wisconsin Medical Society to provide continuing medical education for physicians.
 Aurora Health Care designates this activity for a maximum of 0.50 AMA PRA Category 1 Credit(s)TM.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.